Ed-Fi-Exchange-OSS/Ed-Fi-Roster-Sample-Application/Readme.md

 ﻿# Ed-Fi-Roster-Sample-Application

 Ed-Fi Roster Sample Application.
-This repository is to be used in conjunction with the [Ed-Fi Roster Sample Application](https://techdocs.ed-fi.org/display/SK/Ed-Fi+Roster+Sample+Application)
+This repository is to be used in conjunction with the [Ed-Fi Roster Sample Application](https://techdocs.ed-fi.org/display/SK/Ed-Fi+Roster+Sample+Application) page in the [Ed-Fi Tech Docs](https://techdocs.ed-fi.org).

 ## Legal Information